 Liability in Florida Construction Site Accidents

-When a construction site accident involves an injured individual who isn’t an employee of the construction company operating on the site, a variety of parties are brought to the courtroom to determine who is liable.
+When a construction site accident involves an injured individual who isn't an employee of the construction company operating on the site, various parties are brought to the courtroom to determine who is liable.

 It is also possible for injured employees to file a third-party claim if they have an employer who doesn't own the construction site where they got injured.